QPack: Quantum Approximate Optimization Algorithms as universal benchmark for quantum computers: Introduction to QAOA

 \section{Introduction to QAOA}

-As QAOA can be implemented to a larger variety of applications compared to VQE and has an advantage over QAA, QAOA was selected for this benchmark.
+As QAOA can be implemented to a larger variety of applications compared to VQE and has an advantage over QAA, QAOA was selected for the QPack benchmark.
 To understand this algorithm better for implementation, further details are discussed.\\

 QAOA is designed to find approximate solutions for combinatorial optimization problems with the help of quantum computing.
 To go in further detail, the algorithm will be explained using the equations given by Farhi et al. In combinatorial optimization problems, the goal is to maximize or minimize the number of clauses ($m$) satisfied.
-A clause ($\psi$) is a Boolean requirement, for example for a $n$-bit Boolean string $z = {z_1, ... z_n}$:
+A clause ($\psi$) is a Boolean requirement, for example for a $n$-bit Boolean string $\mathbf{z} = {z_1, ... z_n}$:

 To satisfy the clause of the example $z_1$ and $z_2$ must satisfy $z_1 = z_2 = 1$.